 We always listened to our clients and made sure that their feedback is heard and implemented as soon as possible.

 RollCall Pro software and OpenMeeting solutions are easily replaceable with Meridia’s TownVOTE dedicated, secure devices and software for all your municipal and county digital voting.

-We will advise on the best transition and use of the new system, provide one-on-one online training and continue to support you and your staff along the way.
+We will advise on the best transition and use of the new municipal meeting voting system, provide one-on-one online training and continue to support you and your staff along the way.

 Contact us to have a better experience, better support and better meetings.

 Everyone involved in a town meeting, from the participants to the organizers need to do their part in ensuring that the voting is secure, accountable and accurate.

 Visit our Electronic Voting Security page for full details.
 Here are a few highlights on how to make the meeting and especially the voting as secure as possible.